Govindudu Andarivadele: Filming

 (top to bottom) The film was shot in Rameswaram, Nagercoil and Pollachi, finishing in late May 2014.

 Principal photography began on 6 February 2014 in Hyderabad and continued for 3 days there before a long pre-planned schedule started in Rameswaram, Nagercoil and Pollachi.
-Kajal joined the sets of the film in Hyderabad on 9 February 2014 and some scenes between herself and Charan were shot there.
-They also participated in the film's shoot at Nagercoil near Kanyakumari in mid February 2014 after the completion of the schedule at Rameswaram.
-A fight sequence with Charan, Srikanth and others was filmed at Kanyakumari before shifting to Pollachi.
-A few action sequences focusing Charan were shot at Pollachi in late March 2014.
-He also worked on some key action sequences for the film under the supervision of Ram Lakshman in mid May 2014, for which a special set was built.
+Kajal and Charan participated in the film's shoot at Nagercoil near Kanyakumari in mid February 2014 after the completion of the schedule at Rameswaram.
 Some song sequences were shot in Malaysia from 2 June 2014.

 The film's shoot continued in Hyderabad from 5 June 2014 and the team planned to go to London after filming some family scenes at the special house set constructed earlier in Ramanaidu Cine Village in Hyderabad.
 30 scenes and 2 songs were shot in that house set in Hyderabad over a period of 45 days.
 Prakash Raj allotted bulk dates and the reshoot took 8 days only and not 20 days as earlier reported.
 After completing the shoot of few scenes and a montage song, the first part of the film's Hyderabad schedule ended on 18 June 2014.
 The next part commenced on 21 June 2014.
 At the end of June 2014, another song was shot on a special set featuring mirrors, in which the lead pair participated.
 Due to incessant rain at Pollachi, the shooting continued at Hyderabad, delaying the planned schedule.
-The Pollachi schedule therefore began on 23 July 2014, lasting for 5 days.
+The Pollachi schedule therefore began on 23 July 2014.
 A fresh schedule began in Karaikudi on whose completion, filming continued in Hyderabad from 4 August 2014.
 The film's shoot was temporarily halted on 19 August 2014 because of the statewide survey in Telangana.